Terrell Owens: Cincinnati Bengals

 On July 27, 2010, Owens signed a one-year contract with the Cincinnati Bengals.
 It was reportedly worth $2 million, with another $2 million possible from bonuses.
 He joined Carson Palmer and Chad Johnson, both of whom lobbied for the Bengals to sign Owens.
 With the retirement of Isaac Bruce, Owens spent his last active season in the NFL as the active career leader in receiving yards.
 He received his customary number, #81, given to him by free-agent acquisition wide receiver Antonio Bryant in exchange for an undisclosed sum of money, some of which went to a charity of Bryant's choice.
+He was ranked 91st by his fellow players on the NFL Top 100 Players of 2011.

 Against the Cleveland Browns in Week 4, he had a spectacular game with ten receptions, 222 yards and a touchdown of 78 yards.
 On December 21, Owens was placed on injured reserve, for the first time in his 15-year career.
 He still managed to lead all Bengals' receivers (including Ochocinco) with receptions (72), yards (983), and touchdowns (9) for the season.
 However, the Bengals fell from a 10–6 record the year before Owens joined to a 4–12 record with Owens.
 The Bengals decided not to re-sign Owens for the 2011 season.

 He suffered a torn ACL during the 2011 offseason and underwent surgery in April 2011.
 According to his agent, he was cleared to play again on October 19.
 He held a televised workout on October 25, which no NFL teams chose to attend.